 Batchelder is a member of the NYCO orchestra committee, which is chaired by Mark Shuman.
 Also on the protest trip to Delaware was fellow NYCO committee member Tom Hutchinson, who serves as NYCO’s principal trombonist.

-Here is the text of the flyer that musicians passed out: “We applaud every attempt at live performance in this time of COVID-19, and wish much success to the Mid-Atlantic Symphony, but we must share with you the fact that tonight’s Freeman Stage “Starry Night” opera is NOT actually being performed by the New York City Opera.
+Here is the text of the flyer that musicians passed out: “We applaud every attempt at live performance in this time of COVID-19, and wish much success to the Mid-Atlantic Symphony, but we must share with you the fact that tonight’s Freeman Stage ‘Starry Night’ opera is not actually being performed by the New York City Opera.
 As every major opera company head will acknowledge, the foundation of every opera company is its orchestra and chorus.
-The contract between New York City Opera and its musicians REQUIRES that it perform exclusively with members of the New York City Opera Orchestra.
-Your audience may be hearing singers who have appeared with the New York City Opera, but since the Opera’s orchestra is not involved in this performance, we believe calling this organization the New York City Opera is extremely misleading, deceptive, and untrue.
-The musicians distributing leaflets at tonight’s performance are members of the New York City Opera Orchestra.”
+The contract between New York City Opera and its musicians requires that it perform exclusively with members of the New York City Opera Orchestra.
+Your audience may be hearing singers who have appeared with the New York City Opera, but since the opera’s orchestra is not involved in this performance, we believe calling this organization the ‘New York City Opera’ is extremely misleading, deceptive and untrue.”

 Informational leafleting is considered protected activity under the National Labor Relations Act and enjoys considerable protection under the First Amendment as a form of free speech.
 So long as the leafleting is peaceful and does not block ingress or egress from a venue, it may not be immediately prohibited, even if it occurs on private property.
 Further, the NYCO contract doesn’t prohibit informational leafletting (even assuming that such a clause would be legal).
 However, if leafletting occurs on private property, leafletters must leave when requested — or be considered trespassers.